Why We Love Philip Krajeck

 What’s a food you think Nashville is known for?

-I mean hot chicken and bologna sandwiches are the things that resonate with me.
+Hot chicken and bologna sandwiches are the first things that come to mind.
 The classic is Robert’s, and we send everyone from out of town there.
 They play classic country western and rockabilly swing, and they do a bologna sandwich—which is seven individual slices of bologna fried on a griddle, stacked on white bread, with tomato, lettuce and then you get mayo on the side.
 I like hot sauce with it.
 It’s just classic bar food.

 Why is travel important to you?